As a church we seek to respond to God’s Word and the Prophetic Word that He has given us.

 - The church has been restructured to make it more flexible to cope with growth and much growth has already been seen.

-- Hence we now have an eldership, a second minister, ministry teams and vital Discipleship Groups.
+- Hence we now have an eldership, charity trustees, ministry team leaders and vital small groups.

 - We have made room for people, demolishing an internal wall and removing the old stage.